annarlieb/StrandedInSpaceProject/ReadMe.txt

 Stranded in Space!
 By: Anna Lieb

-I created this game for an assignment.
+I created this game for a class assignment.
 The instructions for this assignment can be found in P2_SSG.pdf.
+LiebGame.java includes code that expands the basic game mechanics.
+LiebGame.java highlights my knowledge of Object Oriented Programming, inheritance, polymorphism, and my creativity when designing unique game mechanics.

 Run Launcher.java to play the game!